Step Up to Higher Education University Foundation Certificate

 Careers

 This programme is very successful in supporting individuals to achieve their future goals.
-Many learners who have successfully completed the Step Up to HE Certificate move onto a wide range of degree courses at Staffordshire University.
+Many learners who have successfully completed the Step Up to HE Certificate move onto a wide range of degree courses at University of Staffordshire.
 Examples of the subject areas now being studied by Step Up to HE learners include photography, history, law and business.

 Step Up to Higher Education Blog